 Chrysler, Jeep & Dodge Active Headrest Lawsuit Attorneys

+Kershaw Talley Barlow is currently investigating claims from consumers nationwide who suffered injuries or accidents due to allegedly defective headrests in Chrysler, Jeep, and Dodge vehicles.
 Kershaw Talley Barlow is a trusted law firm that has recovered over $1 billion in compensation for clients.
 We’ve built a legacy litigating claims against some of the nation’s largest corporations and are working on behalf of consumers to recover losses caused by allegedly faulty headrests in certain Chrysler, Jeep, and Dodge vehicles.
-To discuss your rights and options, call (916) 520-6639 or contact us online for a FREE consultation.

 On This Page: